 Chapter 4, Biotopes in the City, describes the ‘supply’: the various available urban habitats and the opportunities these provide for the different species.
 Merely making urban nature is not enough, though.

 Nature Policy and Management, topics that are covered in chapter 5, are also of crucial importance in the city.
 After the green has been designed and laid out, the natural process commences, and in most cases, this process requires careful guidance.

-AUTHORS: Jacques Vink, Piet Vollaard, Niels de Zwarte
+authors: Jacques Vink, Piet Vollaard en Niels de Zwarte

 ISBN 978-94-6208-317-2 (also available as e-book Making Urban Nature (pdf) ISBN 978-94-6208-332-5)